Glenwood, Arkansas: Tourism

 Glenwood is the site of Billy's House of Guitars and Musical Museum, which includes instruments and memorabilia from notable guitarists such as Johnny Cash, Bob Dylan, George Harrison, Elvis Presley and Pete Seeger.
 The museum is located on Broadway Street (U.S. Route 70B) in downtown Glenwood.
 The Glenwood Country Club is located on US 70 east of town.
 An 18-hole public course with lodging and restaurant, the facility is listed on the Natural State Golf Trail, a collection of twelve elite courses in unique locations across the state.

 The city also sees significant tourism associated with the region's natural attractions.
 Canoeing and fishing are available on the Caddo River, which flows through the city before widening into DeGray Lake.
 The Little Missouri Falls area is a day-use area featuring picnic areas with grills, a hiking trail, and scenic overlook.
 Crater of Diamonds State Park, DeGray Lake Resort State Park, Lake Greeson and Lake Ouachita are also nearby, offering further recreational opportunities to residents and visitors.

 Education

 Public education for elementary and secondary school students in almost all of the municipality (almost all of the portion in Pike County) is provided by Centerpoint School District.
 Area students graduate from Centerpoint High School.

 The Amity School District merged with the Glenwood School District to form the Centerpoint district on July 1, 1995.

 A small sliver within Montgomery County is in the Caddo Hills School District, which graduates students via Caddo Hills High School.

 A small sliver in Pike County is in the Kirby School District, which graduates students through Kirby High School.

 Media

-Glenwood is served by two main rural media outlets: the Glenwood Herald newspaper and KHGZ radio.
+Glenwood is served by KHGZ radio.